 - Requests for transfer credit from institutions located outside the U.S. will be evaluated on an individual basis with consideration of the above conditions.

-Students may petition the Office of Teaching and Learning for consideration of special circumstances.
+Students may petition the Enrollment Management Office for consideration of special circumstances.

 Upon completion of the credit review process, students will receive written notification of the NEIT courses for which transfer credit was accepted.